dharsh-12/QR-Generator/README.md

 - [Usage](#usage)
 - [Technologies Used](#technologies-used)

 ## Introduction
-The **QR Generator** is a web-based application that allows users to generate QR codes for URLs, text, or other types of data.
-It's a simple, user-friendly tool designed to quickly create QR codes that can be used for personal or professional purposes.
+The **QR Generator** is a simple Node.js application that allows users to generate a QR code from a URL.
+The application also saves the QR code image and the entered URL into files for easy access.
+This project is perfect for those looking to quickly generate QR codes for personal or professional use.

 ## Features
+- Prompt users to input a URL.
-- Generate QR codes for URLs, text, and other data.
+- Generate a QR code from the provided URL.
-- Download QR codes in various formats (e.g., PNG, SVG).
-- Customize QR code size and error correction levels.
+- Save the generated QR code as an image file.
-- Responsive design for mobile and desktop devices.
+- Save the entered URL in a text file.

 ## Installation
-To run the QR Generator locally, follow these steps:

 1. **Clone the repository:**
    ```bash
    git clone https://github.com/yourusername/qr-generator.git
    cd qr-generator

 2. **Install dependencies:**
      ```bash
        npm install